Last Updated: August 18, 2021

 Changes to this Privacy Notice and Your Duty to Inform Us of Changes

-This version was last updated on June 11, 2020.
+This version was last updated on August XX, 2021.
 As you may already be aware, significant changes to the data protection laws in the EU, as well as the UK, went into effect on May 25, 2018, with similar changes having gone into effect for Californians on January 1, 2020.
 This privacy notice outlines, or provides mechanisms for exercising, most of your rights under these legal frameworks including timelines for when you should expect to hear back from us.

 We may update this privacy notice and its last updated date to reflect changes to our data governance practices.
 If we propose to make any material changes, we will notify you by means of a notice on this page prior to the change becoming effective.
 We encourage you to periodically review this page for the latest information on our privacy practices.